|MAIN SYMPOSIUM SUBMISSIONS||August 1st, 2018 (23.59 Hawaii Standard Time)||Deadline for abstract submission|

 The symposium will take place in Cologne, Germany.

-The workshop day (December 5th, 2018) will be held at GESIS – Leibniz Institute for the Social Sciences and the main conference (December 6th-7th, 2018) will be held at Maternushaus.
+The pre-symposium day (December 5th, 2018) will be held at GESIS – Leibniz Institute for the Social Sciences and the main symposium (December 6th-7th, 2018) will be held at Maternushaus.

 GESIS is an infrastructure institution for the social sciences whose purpose is to promote social science research.
 As the largest European infrastructure institute for the social sciences GESIS offers advice, expertise and services at all stages of scientists’ research projects.